 This indicates that while videoconferencing isn’t yet the most preferred communication method, businesses are anticipating that it will soon become an essential part of being a successful business.

 The expected rise in the importance of the role of this collaborative software could be put down to the advancement being made in the technology the communication tool uses.
 Cameras, monitors and microphones are always being improved and updated, along with the software needed to run video conferencing.
 As the technology is updated and advanced, reliability also increases.

 Videoconference softwares have already seen tremendous advancements, allowing participants in a video conference to share data with each other.
 This data can be displayed on the screen for all participants to see and even interact with: something beneficial for businesses when sharing progress or analysis reports with colleagues, management or clients.

 The rise in popularity is due to the availability of consumer videoconferencing packages that people use at home.
 The report carried out by Redshift Research found that 83% of the business leaders surveyed, and almost 90% of those in their 20’s or 30’s, used the software at home.
 Almost half of these respondents used it at least once a week.

 In today’s modern business world, telecommuting is becoming much more popular and commonplace.
 An employee working from home or somewhere other than the office, allows her/him to still keep up with what is happening at the office, even if they can’t make it in themselves.
 This can also help employees make the most of any sick days or paternal or maternal leave.

 Businesses are already recognising the many upsides to videoconferencing and are preparing for it to become a large part of how they do business.
-If visual collaboration can reduce costs in organising mass trainings and enabling communication to occur simultaneously from anywhere in the world, then it’s surely worth using!
+If visual collaboration can reduce costs in organising mass training and enabling communication to occur simultaneously from anywhere in the world, then it’s surely worth using!